WIHV advises small to medium sized digital and virtual health

 Through this initiative, we offer:

-To determine if you are eligible for the APQIP evaluation, please read our eligibility criteria.
-If you quality, submit your application electronically via email to Leah Kelley.
-Attach all relevant materials, including the Submission Form and ARECCI Tool in the email.
+To determine if you are eligible for the APQIP evaluation, please contact Leah Kelley.
+Attach all relevant materials, including the Submission Form and ARECCI Tool in your email.

 Important: All applicants must read the informational eligibility document provided above before starting on the application process.